xquyvu/ez-expense/README.md

 3. Extract the ZIP file
 4. Fill in the content of the `.env.template` file, and rename it to `.env`

-Refer to the [USER GUIDE](deployment/USER_GUIDE.md) for instructions on how to use the app.
+Refer to the [USER GUIDE](deployment/USER_GUIDE.md) for instructions on how to use the app, and common issues.

 **IMPORTANT:** You will need to provide your OpenAI API key to the app.
 Follow the instructions in the User Guide to set it up.